KernelGamut32/terraform-fundamentals-public/exercises/08/README.md

  my_string_interpolated = my_string_value_interpolated
  ```

-1. Take a look at the main.tf file and we'll examine  each variable and each related output
+Take a look at the main.tf file and we'll examine  each variable and each related output

  #### Strings
- * The string type is probably the simplest of the primitives and it's the default type if you don't explicitly set a type
+ * The string type is probably the simplest of the primitives
- * The above shows you the syntax for string interpolation
+ * The code below shows you the syntax for string interpolation
  * You could do this when defining resource
 properties, not just in constructing outputs as above
  * We've seen this when making our buckets or bucket object